GIScience/openrouteservice/docs/api-reference/endpoints/directions/requests-and-return-types.md

 ### JSON

-The **JSON** return type is an optimized proprietary openrouteservce format and best suited for further processing.
+The **JSON** return type is an optimized proprietary openrouteservice format and best suited for further processing.

 ### GPX